deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 Terrik made a thoughtful head-duck to acknowledge Regaari's point, and let himself out.

 Regaari gave it a few minutes and toured his office.
-He used the time in tidying up the minimal mess and examining his few keepsakes – a crystal data wafer full of Xiù's precious collection of Earth entertainment, one of Giymuy's walking canes that she had bequeathed to him, and a framed picture, a gift from the SOR, depicting all of them gathered round him and beaming those big toothy deathworlder smiles.
-Actual pigment printed on paper – a technology so obsolete in Gaoian society that it might have been an antique or relic, and obsolete by human standards too, but this one was glossy, crisp and new.
+He used the time in tidying up the minimal mess and examining his few keepsakes---a crystal data wafer full of Xiù's precious collection of Earth entertainment, one of Giymuy's walking canes that she had bequeathed to him, and a framed picture, a gift from the SOR, depicting all of them gathered round him and beaming those big toothy deathworlder smiles.
+Actual pigment printed on paper---a technology so obsolete in Gaoian society that it might have been an antique or relic, and obsolete by human standards too, but this one was glossy, crisp and new.

 That was enough procrastination.
 He headed out, locked up his office, combed a bit of stray fur back into place as he jogged down the hall, and let himself into Brother Ruuvi's office.

 Ruuvi was an ally, a genuine one.
 A fellow victim of clan politics whose career had been similarly holed by voicing honest concern to the wrong Father, he was even more fervently in favour of reform and a change of leadership than was Regaari.
-Unlike Regaari, he'd been "promoted" to leadership of the clan's digital security and information wing – what the SOR had called “SigInt” - and, like Regaari, had taken his new role and excelled at it, adapting to the demands of the job with the aplomb and rapidity that had made Clan Whitecrest's reputation.
+Unlike Regaari, he'd been "promoted" to leadership of the clan's digital security and information wing---what the SOR had called “SigInt” - and, like Regaari, had taken his new role and excelled at it, adapting to the demands of the job with the aplomb and rapidity that had made Clan Whitecrest's reputation.

-Regaari didn't bother with a greeting – they'd been planning this particular sting all week.
+Regaari didn't bother with a greeting---they'd been planning this particular sting all week.
 "Well?"

 "He read the summary and then forwarded the file to Reyu, Redilo and Yemmil."